ippontech/blog-usa/posts/jhipster-5-is-out.md

 ## JHipster Online

-[Hipster online](https://start.jhipster.tech/#/) is the ultimate tool to generate your JHipster applications without installing any tool.
+[JHipster online](https://start.jhipster.tech/#/) is the ultimate tool to generate your JHipster applications without installing any tool.
 To celebrate this new version, JHipster has open-sourced [the online editor](https://github.com/jhipster/jhipster-online)!
 You can now install and host JHipster Online for your company and configure it for your own needs and standardize the configuration for multiple teams.

 # Conclusion